 The flu vaccine is your best line of defense against the flu each year.
 Getting vaccinated before the flu season starts reduces your chances of getting the flu.
 It can also mean that if you do get sick, your symptoms might not be as severe.

 - The flu’s serious, too.
 Read about possible flu complications and how getting vaccinated can protect you and your loved ones.

-- Why getting the flu shot is more important than ever this year
+- Why getting your flu shot is an important way to prepare for flu season this year.

-- Current patients: Schedule a flu vaccination appointment through your MyChart account.
-Specific appointment times will be available for patients aged 65 and older through MyChart flu vaccination scheduling.
+- If you already use MyChart, you can schedule a flu vaccine appointment through your MyChart account.
 To enroll in MyChart, you can sign up here.

 Other Helpful Information

-Appointments: If you have an upcoming regularly scheduled appointment with your primary care physician, you may obtain your flu vaccination at that appointment.
-Many of our specialty office visits may also offer flu vaccinations during your scheduled appointment.
+- Appointments: If you have an upcoming appointment with your primary care doctor, you can receive your flu vaccine then.
+Many of our specialists also offer flu vaccines in their offices.

-Express Care Online: Feeling like you or your child might have the flu?
+- Virtual Visits: Feeling like you or your child might have the flu?
 Speak with a healthcare provider from your mobile device or computer.
-It’s never been easier for you and your family to instantly access world class care at home or work with Express Care Online.
+It’s never been easier for you and your family to instantly access care at home or work with Cleveland Clinic virtual visits.